-(a) No utility shall install master metering in a building with multiple dwelling units.
-The energy in each dwelling unit in such a building shall be separately metered.
+(ba) No utility shall install master metering at a multi-tenant building in a building with multiple dwelling units.
+The energy in each dwelling unit in such a building shall be separately metered. containing any residences if the occupants of any unit receiving electric service through the master meter have temperature control over any portion of the electric space heating, electric air conditioning or electric water heating service for the unit.

-(b) A utility shall only install master metering in commercial buildings and as consistent with the International Energy Conservation Code 2009 as adopted pursuant to RSA 155-A:1,IV.
+(ab) A utility shall only install master metering of electric service consistent with its tariffs if the installation isin commercial buildings and as consistent with the International Energy Conservation Code 20002009 as adopted\in-pursuant to RSA 155-A:1,IV., except as set forth in (b) below.

-(c) Hotels, motels, dormitories, boarding houses and time-sharing interests in condominiums as defined in RSA 356-B:3 shall not be considered a dwelling unit within the meaning of Puc 303.02(a) above.
+(c) Hotels, motels, dormitories, boarding houses and Section (b) above shall not apply to hotels, motels, dormitories and time-sharing interests in condominiums as defined in RSA 356-B:3 shall not be considered a dwelling unit within the meaning of Puc 303.02(a) above.